-The Black Death or Great Pestilence swept through Europe between around 1346–1353, where it eventually killed between 30-60% of the population – an estimated 25 million people.
-Some sources calculate twice that.
-The disease originated ‘somewhere in the east’ and arrived in southern or south western England in the spring or summer of 1348.
+The ‘Black Death’ or ‘Great Pestilence’ swept through Europe between around 1346–1353, where it eventually killed between 30-60% of the population – maybe 25 million people, though some historians estimate twice that figure.
+The disease originated ‘somewhere in the east’ and arrived in southern or south western England sometime in the spring or summer of 1348.
 Some sources say that plague got into the country via the port of Bristol, others specify the Melcombe Regis dock area of Weymouth in Dorset; in reality, it probably arrived in various locations on ships carrying goods or returning soldiers from France.
 From the south, infection spread rapidly north and east, reaching London, East Anglia, the Midlands, Wales and the North.
-The Scots, possibly keen to capitalise on England’s misfortune, raided Durham – which possibly assisted the spread of contagion to Scotland.
+The Scots, maybe keen to capitalise on England’s misfortune, raided Durham – which probably assisted the spread of contagion to Scotland, though doubtless it would have got there in its own good time anyway.
 Infection crossed the water to Ireland.
 By 1353, it had reached Scandinavia and Russia.
-It is thought that the plague began to subside in Britain, where it is reckoned to have eventually killed about a third of the population – perhaps as many as 2 million people – from about 1350.
+It is thought to have begun to subside in Britain, where it is reckoned to have eventually killed about a third of the population – perhaps as many as 2 million people – from about 1350.

 |In Britain, ‘the plague’ is a term which usually refers to what people understand to be the bubonic plague, Black Death, or Great Pestilence.
 It is a disease that primarily affects the black, or ship, rat, Rattus rattus via infected fleas.
 Having taken in the bacteria Yersinia Pestis when biting an infected rat, the flea finds it is unable to ingest and, starving, embarks on a feeding spree, attempting to satiate its hunger.
 It will feed on any convenient victim – another rat, a human or other mammal, vomiting blood containing the bacteria as it does so, in an attempt to clear its blocked stomach, and passing on Yersinia Pestis in the process.
 Bubonic plague results from an infection of the lymph nodes, causing painful suppurating bloody-black sores – particularly in the armpits and groin area.
 Other symptoms include severe pain, fever and gangrene in the extremities (ie toes, fingers, nose).
 There are two other possible developments.
 Septicaemic plague is caused when the infection spreads through the body: it ultimately inhibits blood coagulation and is usually fatal because sufferers more or less bleed to death internally.
-The third form of plague is pneumonic, which is highly aggressive, contagious and almost always fatal.
+A third form of the plague is pneumonic plague, which is highly aggressive, contagious and almost always fatal.
 Settling in the lungs, the bacteria cause them to liquefy.
 Pneumonic plague does not need the assistance of rodents or fleas to spread; it is caught by direct and indirect contact as well as via droplets coughed or sneezed by its dying victims.
 Some people must be immune, but for most of us anything closer than 12 feet can be deadly.|

 Cases of the plague still occur in some countries today, including the USA.
 There was an outbreak in India in the 1990s.